-- 1. Be physically clean, neat, and well-groomed; - 2.
-Dress in a manner that reflects their professional position in the District. - 3.
+- 1. Be physically clean, neat, and well-groomed. - 2.
+Dress in a manner that reflects their position and setting in the District.
+For example, an instructional assistant's dress may differ from that of maintenance personnel. - 3.
 Cover offensive tattoos. - 4.
 Not wear any visible body piercings except for pierced ears and small nose piercings.
-Clear or flesh spacers are allowed to fill piercings. - 5.
-Be groomed in such a way that their dress or hair does not disrupt the educational process or cause a health/safety hazard; - 6.
+Clear or flesh spacers are allowed to fill piercings.
+If a position prohibits piercings due to safety regulations, the more strict no-piercing rule will be enforced. - 5.
+Be groomed in such a way that their dress or hair does not disrupt the educational process or cause a health/safety hazard. - 6.
 Wear the prescribed uniform as applicable and approved by the District.
 Departments may have stricter grooming standards due to health codes, safety regulations, or professional standards.
 Department policy will be primary if the building policy differs.